 1. Suppliers and warranties

 Start planning your maintenance strategy before buying your equipment.
 Cheap equipment can be a false economy, especially if it is required to support key applications.
-Look for business grade equipment designed to be used for long periods each day.
+Look for business grade equipment when purchasing desktop PCs and laptops.

 If you lack in-house technical expertise, aim to arrange on-site maintenance